Invader Zim: Comic book series

-On February 20, 2015, American publishing company, Oni Press announced that they would be releasing an official comic book series based on Invader Zim, in collaboration with Jhonen Vasquez and Nickelodeon.
+On February 20, 2015, American publishing company Oni Press announced that they would be releasing an official comic book series based on Invader Zim, in collaboration with Jhonen Vasquez and Nickelodeon.
 A pre-issue 0 was released on May 23, 2015, as a zine and foreshadow to the comic book series.
-The first issue was released on July 8, 2015, and since then most issues are released on a monthly basis.
+The first issue was released on July 8, 2015, and since then most issues were released on a monthly basis.

 On February 11, 2020, it was announced that the monthly Invader Zim comic would end with issue #50, which was released in March 2020, and a new comic series titled Invader Zim Quarterly would begin in June 2020, releasing on a quarterly schedule.
-Additionally, in July 2020, Oni Press will launch a new "Best of..." trade paperback collections, which will collect a selection of stories from Oni Press's monthly Invader Zim comic series.
+Additionally, in July 2020, Oni Press launched a new "Best of..." trade paperback collections, which collected a selection of stories from Oni Press's monthly Invader Zim comic series.

+On June 27, 2026, it was announced that Boom!
+Studios had acquired the license to Invader Zim comics.
+Boom Studios will also reprint the Oni Press comics.

 Other literature

-Invader Zim made appearances in Nickelodeon Magazine between 2001 and 2008, which include Invader Zim trivia, exclusive interviews, and an official four-page comic titled, Invader Zim: Quick!
+Invader Zim made appearances in Nickelodeon Magazine between 2001 and 2008, which include Invader Zim trivia, exclusive interviews, and an official four-page comic titled Invader Zim: Quick!
 Run While You Still Have Your Insides!!! by Jhonen Vasquez.

 A book titled Not Just Cartoons: Nicktoons! was published on October 29, 2007, and written by animation historian Jerry Beck.
 The book collects more than five hundred illustrations, images, storyboards, concept art, quotes, interviews and anecdotes, among other special behind-the-scenes content for Nickelodeon's first thirty-one cartoons.
 Not Just Cartoons: Nicktoons! contains a short chapter about Invader Zim, featuring some storyboards, images, illustrations, turn-around charts, character model sheets and short, exclusive interviews with series creator Jhonen Vasquez, executive producer Mary Harrington and head writer Frank Conniff.

 An official art book titled The Art of Invader Zim was released on July 28, 2020.
-Published by Abrams Books and written and designed by Chris McDonnell, The Art of Invader Zim contains the production history of the original Invader Zim television series, the Invader Zim comic book series, and the television movie, Invader Zim: Enter the Florpus.
+Published by Abrams Books and written and designed by Chris McDonnell, The Art of Invader Zim contains the production history of the original Invader Zim television series, the Invader Zim comic book series, and the television movie Invader Zim: Enter the Florpus.
 It offers a compendium of never-before-published production art, storyboards, behind-the-scenes photos, and ephemera.
 The art book also features exclusive interviews with Jhonen Vasquez and other key crewmembers that show the origins, art, and ideas behind the Invader Zim franchise.